Income inequality in the United States: Consumption

 Other researchers argued that income is less important than consumption.
 Two individuals (or other units) who consume the same amount have similar outcomes despite differences in their incomes.
 Consumption inequality is also less extreme.
 Will Wilkinson wrote, "the run-up in consumption inequality has been considerably less dramatic than the rise in income inequality".
-According to Johnson, Smeeding and Tory, consumption inequality was lower in 2001 than in 1986.
+According to Johnson, Smeeding, and Tory, consumption inequality was lower in 2001 than in 1986.
 Other studies have not found consumption inequality less dramatic than household income inequality.
 A CBO study found consumption data not capturing consumption by high-income households as well as it does their incomes, though it found that household consumption numbers are less unequal than household income.

-Others dispute the importance of consumption, pointing out that if middle and lower incomes are consuming more than they earn, it is because they are saving less or going deeper into debt.
-Alternatively, higher income persons may be consuming less than their income, saving/investing the balance.
+Others dispute the importance of consumption, pointing out that if middle- and lower-income households are consuming more than they earn, it is because they are saving less or going further into debt.
+Alternatively, higher-income persons may be consuming less than their income, saving/investing the balance.

 Wealth

-The average personal wealth of people in the top 1% is more than a thousand times that of people in bottom 50%.
+The average personal wealth of people in the top 1% is more than a thousand times that of people in the bottom 50%.

 The logarithmic scale shows how wealth has increased for all percentile groups, though moreso for wealthier people.

 Wealth inequality refers to the distribution of net worth (i.e., what is owned minus what is owed) as opposed to annual income.
-Wealth is affected by movements in the prices of assets, such as stocks, bonds and real estate, which fluctuate over the short-term.
-Income inequality has significant effects over long-term shifts in wealth inequality.
+Wealth is affected by movements in the prices of assets, such as stocks, bonds, and real estate, which fluctuate in the short term.
+Income inequality has significant effects on long-term shifts in wealth inequality.
 Wealth inequality is increasing: